Auto Parts Advertising: How to Enhance Visibility for Stores on Google Ads in 2025

 Re-engage previous visitors

-This distribution capitalizes on high-performing Search campaigns while maintaining presence across other formats.
-Allocating 70-80% of budget to Search offers optimal balance of visibility and conversion potential for most auto parts retailers.
+This distribution capitalizes on high-performing Performing & Shopping Campaigns campaigns while maintaining presence across other formats.
+For most auto parts retailers, allocating 70-80% of budget to product listing ad offers optimal balance of visibility and conversion potential, while reserving 5-10% for video ads helps engage potential buyers who respond better to video content.
 (Source: Social Sellinator)

 Campaign Segmentation Strategy